survivejs/webpack-book/manuscript/extending/01_loaders.md

 The loader implementation isn't entirely trivial due to the amount of functionality within it.
 I ended up using [cheerio](https://www.npmjs.org/package/cheerio) to apply *highlight.js* on the code portions of the passed HTML.
 Cheerio provides an API resembling jQuery making it ideal for small tasks, such as this.

-To keep this discussion simple, I'll give you a subset of the implementation to show you the key parts:
+To keep this discussion focused, I'll give you a subset of the implementation to show you the key parts:

 ```javascript
 'use strict';